13 Signs of Iron Deficiency You Might Be Ignoring

 If you find yourself popping pain killers for headaches on a regular basis, iron deficiency anemia could be to blame.
 “When you have anemia you have fewer blood cells to carry oxygen to vital organs of the body,” Dr. Tong says.
 “This oxygen deficit can cause vague symptoms like headaches.”
 If your head bothers you on a regular basis, definitely tell your provider—then try these 11 ways to stop a headache before it starts.

 Another not uncommon side effect of iron deficiency is called koilonychia, says Dr. Katz.
 It causes nails to turn brittle and chip easily, and eventually, it can alter the shape of the nails.
 Another tell-tale sign: Your nails have lines in them.

 Your hair might change or fall out

 Why would hair fall out because you’re not getting enough iron?
 “It probably has to do with blood flow to the hair follicle,” says Dr. Katz.
 Yes, alarming, but it’s not a very common symptom (whew!).
-But your hair and other parts of you can be good indicators about the state of your health, so don’t miss these 10 signs your body is running low on key vitamins.
+However, your hair and other parts of you can be good indicators about the state of your health, so don’t miss these 10 signs your body is running low on key vitamins.